shw700/latrace-plus/README.md

 The function takes a buffer and a size of a buffer where a user-defined structure description will be left as a null-terminated string.

 The user handler should return 0 on success or -1 on failure.

+Very basic support for catching program faults has been added.
+The underlying assumption is that if a transformer has generated something like a segmentation violation, it is likely due to READING a bad memory address, and not because of any resulting corruption.
+This is why it will often be safe in our case to resume program execution rather than terminate gracefully.

 *New data types:*